-I previously outlined the Government’s plans to simplify bidding for public sector contracts.
-The new 2015 Procurement Regulations come into force on the 26th February 2015.
-They contain many changes that will affect public sector tenders.
+The new 2015 Procurement Regulations came into force on the 26th February 2015.
+They contain many changes that affect public sector tenders.

 “For contracting authorities, this means being able to run procurement exercises faster, with less red tape, and more focus on getting the right supplier and the best tender.